 Frequently Asked Questions About Knee Arthroscopy

 (These are standardized answers; your case may be different and thus you should refer to the specific instructions Dr. Patel and his staff gave to you.
 Do not hesitate to call the office if you have any questions.)

 How long will I be in the hospital for knee arthroscopy?

 Do I need crutches afterward?

-You will not need crutches afterward unless you are having Anterior Cruciate Ligament Reconstruction
+You will not need crutches afterward unless you have been told otherwise by Dr. Patel.

 How long after can I get the knee wet?

 You can remove the bandage and apply a waterproof dressing after 72 hours